NordicPlayground/puck/_tutorials/cube.md

 Now that the hardware is all assembled, let's get on to writing some code.
 We assume you've already read the [location tutorial](location.html).
-We're going to use the same Puck library for the display, so we create a new project and set it up just like the location puck.
+We're going to use the same Puck library for the cube, so we create a new project and set it up just like the location puck.

-In addition we will be using one of many MPU6050 libraries for mbed, more specifically our [fork of Simon Garfieldsg library](http://mbed.org/teams/Nordic-Pucks/code/MPU6050/).
+In addition we will be using one of many MPU6050 libraries for mbed, specifically [our fork of Simon Garfieldsg's library](http://mbed.org/teams/Nordic-Pucks/code/MPU6050/).
-The only difference from the original is that this library has changed the I2C pins to use pin 13 and 15 (available as defines in MPU6050/I2Cdev.cpp) which are the standard I2C pins for the nRF51822.
+The only difference from the original is that this library has changed the I2C pins to use pin p13 and p15 (available as defines in MPU6050/I2Cdev.cpp) which are the standard I2C pins for the nRF51822.

 Import the library and include it in your main.cpp file.

 > ![](../images/MPU library.PNG)
 > The library to import.

-IMU setup and initialization
-Include the MPU5060 header and create an MPU5060 object.
+Now we are going to go through the cube puck source code line-by-line, explaining as we go.

 > {% highlight cpp %}
 #include "MPU6050.h"
 MPU6050 mpu;
 {% endhighlight %}

-Now initialize the MPU in the main function main.cpp.
-After the call to `initialize()` we test the MPU connection by calling `testConnection()`.
-If this returns `true`, we're good to go.
-Sometimes false is returned, to fix this you should power cycle the mbed, leaving it turned off for 3-4 seconds before turning on again.

-> //TODO: is it enough to power cycle the mpu? or just call mpu.initialize() again?
+In order to use the MPI5060 library, we need to include the MPU5060 header and create an MPU5060 object.

 > {% highlight cpp %}
 int main() {